StudioGalt/Sign-Language-Mocap-Archive/README.md

 3) Why Sign Language?

-It hadn't been done, or not publically available.
-Also we mainly do ASL (American Sign Language).
+It hadn't been done, or not publicly available.
+Also, we mainly do ASL (American Sign Language).

 4) Why ASL?